Ragini24-creator/Ragini24-creator/README.md

 ## Hi there 👋, I'm Ragini Kishor!
 I'm currently working on the MERN stack (debugging it at 2 AM 🐞).
 I love building real-time systems and contributing to impactful projects.
+Open to collaboration!

 ### 🌐 Tech Stack
 - 💻 **Web Development**: